Emerald is a gemstone and a variety of the mineral beryl. composed of beryllium aluminium silicate with the chemical formula Be3Al2Si6O18.

 Well-known varieties of beryl include emerald and aquamarine.

+While pure emeralds are colourless, impurities often tint them green, blue, yellow, pink, or red—the rarest.
 The green colour comes from trace amounts of chromium or sometimes vanadium.

 Beryl has a hardness of 7.5–8 on the Mohs scale.
 Emerald isn’t well suited to everyday wear, such as engagement rings due to it being soft and brittle.